EskiMojo14/neocities/src/pages/blog/gigs-q1.md

   - the hoosiers
 ---

 In recent years, I've made a habit of attending gigs for artists I enjoy.
-Financially this provides me a way to support them (as I'm a filthy Spotify user, so very few royalties end up their way), and I'll often pick up merch at the same time.
+This provides me a way to financially support them (as I'm a filthy Spotify user, so unfortunately very few royalties end up their way), and I'll often pick up merch at the same time.
 I honestly haven't done the maths on how many band t-shirts I currently own, but it's a large proportion of my wardrobe.
 Sometimes I even manage to have a small chat to the artist at the end of the gig!

 I thought it could be interesting to share my experiences at each, and if nothing else you can get a good idea of music I listen to - maybe you'll find something you like!